 The term Heaven can be used many different ways, and the term earth can also be used many different ways.

 There is Heaven, where God lives, and there are the heavens of space and our atmosphere.
-Some may be only visible through high-powered telescopes, but they are there.
+Some may only be visible through high-powered telescopes, but they are there.

 The Earth is a big blue ball called a planet, and it is the dirt that makes up the planet.

-- “It is he who sits above the circle of the earth, and its inhabitants are like grasshoppers; who stretches out the heavens like a curtain and spreads them like a tent to dwell in” (Isa.
+- “It is he who sits above the circle of the earth, and its inhabitants are like grasshoppers; who stretches out the heavens like a curtain, and spreads them like a tent to dwell in” (Isa.
 40: 22 ESV).

 - “He stretches out the north over the void and hangs the earth on nothing” (Job 26: 7 ESV).